-Rentalcargroup offers a price comparison of all car rental companies in Salalah.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Salalah.
+Rentalcargroup offers a price comparison of all car rental companies in Salalah, Oman.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Salalah, Oman.

 Salalah Car Hire Comparison | We offer a price comparison of all car hire suppliers in Salalah but you choose your car hire based on price, car hire agency and fleet choice.

 Salalah is the capital city of Oman's southern Zufar and Dhofar region.
 It is often considered to be the "second city" of the Sultanate, although some of this designation is probably due to its distinction as Sultan Qaboos' birthplace.

 The region is famous for its khareef, and the Khareef Festival is an annual event here.
 Many locals will in fact be quite surprised to see non-Arab visitors at other times of year.

 Oman Air flies from Muscat to Salalah at least three times a day.
 The flight takes roughly 90 minutes.
 The same carrier flies from Dubai to Salalah, with the flight taking some 2 hours scheduled on Wednesdays and Fridays.There are direct flights to Indian cities of Kozhikode & Kochi, and Thiruvananthapuram via Kochi.
 Air Arabia flies twice a week to Sharjah on Thursdays and Saturdays.